-March 12, 2019 | 11:30 A.M. - 12:30 P.M. | Faculty House
+February 26, 2019 | 11:30 A.M. - 12:30 P.M. | Faculty House

 - 1. Call to Order Academic Senate President - 2.
-Approval of the Agenda Academic Senate Body - 3.
-Approval of the Minutes Academic Senate Body: - a.
-February 26, 2019 - b.
-March 5, 2019 - 4.
-Opportunity for Public Comment: (Five minute allotment of time for public speakers)
+Approval of the Agenda - Academic Senate Body - 3.
+Introductions and Q&A with the Accreditation Site Team - 4.
+Approval of the Minutes - Academic Senate Body: - a.
+February 19, 2019

-Senate Members: Please save announcements for "For the Good of the Order."
+5. Opportunity for Public Comment:

+(Five minute allotment of time for public speakers)

 Members of the public may fill out a Public Comment Slip that is located near the meeting agendas in front of the meeting room.
 Please give your slip to the president before the meeting begins.
 Comments on items specific to the agenda may be made at this time, or, preferably, during discussion of that agenda item.
 The president will determine the order of speakers.
 Speakers have a one-minute time allotment per speaker.
+Senate Members: Please save announcements for "For the Good of the Order."